 My toe hurts, my back is sore and my lungs and heart feel somewhat overused, but I think I came through this relatively unscathed.
 And just as well, really, because I’m doing the OSJ Ontake 100K Ultra in less than two weeks!

 Update: According to the race director, the future of the Utsukushigahara Trail Run is uncertain.
-The impact on the trail was devastating, and one runner suffered a serious injury.If you have a comment, find me on Twitter at @longcountdown.
+The impact on the trail was devastating, and one runner suffered a serious injury.If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!